lLexian/RB_Bases/README.md

 Q: Some walls are backwards and items are placed in incorrect locations.

 A: The majority of these bases have been build in Fortify.
 Fortify isn't perfect and i'm still learning the quirks and bugs.
-For example, something i didn't realise until after designing a couple bases is that the Research Table is placed much further back in-game compared to in Fortify, so if some cases the Research Table is sticking out of the wall.
+For example, something i didn't realise until after designing a couple bases is that the Research Table is placed much further back in-game compared to in Fortify, so in some cases the Research Table is sticking out of the wall.
 As for backwards walls, I typically create bases in bulk and test 1 or 2 in game.
-As of writing this i haven't done testing on each base, so i may have missed a backwards wall or an item incorrect
+As of writing this i haven't done testing on each base, so there may be some flaws i havn't fixed yet.